For source see the downloads directory.

 Stable branches: 1.24.x, Old stable: 1.22.x, 1.20.x

 libguestfs is a set of tools for accessing and modifying virtual machine (VM) disk images.
-You can use this for viewing and editing files inside guests, scripting changes to VMs, monitoring disk used/free statistics, creating guests, P2V, V2V, performing partial backups, cloning VMs, building VMs, formatting disks, resizing disks, and much more.
+You can use this for viewing and editing files inside guests, scripting changes to VMs, monitoring disk used/free statistics, creating guests, P2V, V2V, performing backups, cloning VMs, building VMs, formatting disks, resizing disks, and much more.

-All this functionality is available through a convenient shell called guestfish, or use virt-rescue to get a rescue shell for fixing unbootable virtual machines.
+All this functionality is available through a scriptable shell called guestfish, or an interactive rescue shell virt-rescue.

-libguestfs is also a library that can be linked with C and C++ management programs and has bindings for Perl, Python, Ruby, Java, OCaml, PHP, Haskell, Erlang and Lua and Golang and C#.
-You can also use it from shell scripts or the command line.
+libguestfs is a C library that can be linked with C and C++ management programs and has bindings for about a dozen other programming languages.
 Using our FUSE module you can also mount guest filesystems on the host.

-There is a subproject to allow you to merge changes into the Windows Registry in Windows guests.
+The hivex subproject lets you merge changes into the Windows Registry in Windows guests.
 You can examine unknown disk images to find out what they contain.

-libguestfs is a mature program, in development since Feb 2009, with a 250 page manual, deployed in enterprise environments, and with many successful users.
+libguestfs has been in continuous development since 2009, with a 250 page manual, deployed in enterprise environments, and with many happy and successful users.

 yum install '*guestf*' guestfish --ro -i -a disk.img